ebezzam/frius/notebooks/README.md

 to download this repository, we recommend viewing the notebooks with [nbviewer](http://nbviewer.jupyter.org/), as equations will be better rendered than on GitHub!

-Below is an overview of the notebooks and the corresponding nbviewer link..
+Below is an overview of the notebooks and the corresponding nbviewer link.

 # Overview of notebooks